-Publishers include anyone owning a media property such as application or website they want to monetize.
+Publishers include anyone owning a media property, such as an application or website they want to monetize.
 With thousands of users coming to the media property, every publisher needs a DMP to organize the two main aspects of his business: audience and inventory buyers.

 In order to get clear audience insight, publishers need to create a comprehensive audience profile—including demographics, geolocation, general interest, and profiles.
 These profiles help publishers pitch their inventory to buyers for better monetization.

 DMP should further be used to track buying trends.
-For instance which kind of audience/inventory get most private and/or programmatic deals.
+For instance, which kind of audience/inventory gets the most private and/or programmatic deals?
 DMPs can also help publishers present a sophisticated proposal to exchanges and media buyers.